William Castle: Legacy

 Alfred Hitchcock decided to make Psycho after noting the financial success of 1950s B-movies by Castle and Roger Corman.

 Among his admirers is filmmaker John Waters, who wrote, "William Castle was my idol.
 His films made me want to make films...
 William Castle was God."
-Waters portrayed Castle in the episode "Hagsploitation" in the first season of the FX television anthology series Feud, depicting the notorious rivalry between Bette Davis and Joan Crawford through the production and aftermath of What Ever Happened to Baby Jane?
-Waters (playing Castle) appeared onstage at an Oklahoma theater in 1964, exuberantly introducing a screening of Strait-Jacket while Jessica Lange (as Crawford) proceeded down the aisle, wincing and wielding an axe past hooting teenagers before pursuing Castle behind a backlit scrim to "decapitate" him in silhouette.
+Waters portrayed Castle in the episode "Hagsploitation" in the first season of the FX television anthology series Feud (2017), depicting the notorious rivalry between Bette Davis and Joan Crawford through the production and aftermath of What Ever Happened to Baby Jane?
+(1962).

 He is Robert Zemeckis's "favorite filmmaker."
 Zemeckis co-founded Dark Castle Entertainment, which was intended to remake Castle's films.
 They remade two of Castle's movies, House on Haunted Hill in 1999 and Thirteen Ghosts in 2001 together with his daughter Terry Ann Castle as co-producer.
 Dark Castle Entertainment went on to produce original material and remakes of non-Castle films.

 A documentary focusing on Castle's life, Spine Tingler!
 The William Castle Story, directed by Jeffrey Schwarz, premiered at AFI Fest 2007 in Los Angeles on November 8, 2007.
 It won the Audience Award for Best Documentary.

 The protagonist in the 1993 film Matinee, played by John Goodman, is based on Castle.